clamsproject/mmif/specifications/samples/everything/pbcore.md

                startTime="21000" endTime="21000">New York</pbcoreSubject>
 ```

 I am not sure how to spin the attributes so this here is my best guesstimate.
+Note that "Jim Lehrer" shows up both as a contributor and as a subject, the former because he was mentioned in the slate and the latter because his name was used in the transcript.

 The subject type is "entity" for all of these, the *annotation* attribute is used to store the category of the named entity, and the *ref* property is used to refer to some external authoritative source.